Spanish Fort, Alabama: History

+Though the city of Spanish Fort is named for the Confederate fortification system that was built to defend against Union forces, the name of the "Old Spanish Fort" has largely been erroneously connected to the Battle at The Village in January 1781.
+The fort built prior to this battle by Spanish forces was previously thought to be at present-day Spanish Fort, but the site is far more likely to be at today's Daphne, near Village Point.
+This erroneous assignment derives from the Civil War.
+In August 1864, Colonel John H. Gindrat recommended to Confederate engineer Lieutenant Colonel Viktor Ernst Karl Rudolf von Scheliha that the most advantageous location to establish a fortification system would be at "the old Spanish Fort."
+Though historians and archaeologists propose that this was likely a small Spanish military post later in the colonial period, it is not the same that was defended in the 1781 battle and is backed by archaeological evidence.

+Before the incorporation of Spanish Fort, the predecessor to the city was a community known as Bridgehead.
+This community formed after the construction of the causeway connecting Mobile and Baldwin counties.
+Prior to this, no community existed on-site and the area that is now Spanish Fort was rural.

+Since incorporating on July 19, 1993, Spanish Fort has seen significant growth.
+Eastern Shore Centre, an open air regional shopping complex, opened on November 17, 2004.
+Spanish Fort Town Center contributed to the municipality's substantial commercial development, despite having ongoing issues with vacancies.

-In November 2012, Spanish Fort built a community center to house its administrative offices and city amenities.
-The center is home to the city library, administrative offices, the office of the mayor, and other city-run services.
-The municipal complex is roughly 30,000 square feet and cost around $5 million to build.
-It sits on 17-acres of prime land and features a large pond with two fountains and a pavilion.
+On November 1, 2012, groundbreaking ceremonies were held at the northwest corner of Spanish Fort Boulevard and Blakeley Way, site of the new Spanish Fort Community Center.
+Though progress on the construction was often hindered by rainy weather and other hurdles, the administrative staff officially occupied the new facility in September 2015.
+The center is home to the city library, administrative offices, the mayor's office, and other city-run services.
+The municipal complex is roughly 30,000 square feet and cost the city approximately $5 million to build.
+The complex sits on 17-acres of prime land and features a large pond with two fountains and a pavilion.
 The city also hosts community outreach events along with city council and budget meetings.

 Geography

 Spanish Fort is located at 30°40'7.403" North, 87°55'19.844" West (30.668723, -87.922179), above the east shore of the Blakeley River where it enters Mobile Bay.
 U.S. Routes 90 and 98 (Battleship Parkway) lead west across the Mobile River and its distributaries 9 mi to Mobile.
 Interstate 10 passes just to the south of Spanish Fort, with access from exits 35 and 38, and leads west across Mobile Bay to Mobile as well.

 According to the U.S. Census Bureau, Spanish Fort has a total area of 86.5 km2, of which 74.3 km2 is land and 12.2 km2, or 14.08%, is water.